 Stem Cells, PRP Injections, and Regenerative Medicine

-If you’re suffering from chronic pain, joint issues, sport-related injuries, tendon or ligament problems, or any other type of issue involving pain, call our office to schedule your appointment with an Integrative Holistic Doctor today.
+If you’re suffering from chronic pain, joint issues, sport-related injuries, tendon or ligament problems, or any other type of issue involving pain, regenerative medicine may provide significant pain relief and improve body function.
+Call our office to schedule your appointment with an Integrative Holistic Doctor today.

 Do Stem Cell Injections Hurt?

-One common question received by patient is “Are stem cell injections painful?”.
+One common question we’re often asked about regenerative medicine is “Are stem cell injections painful?”
 The answer to this question is often subjective and can vary from person to person.
 In general, a stem cell injection is no more painful than a normal shot.
-However, because the treatment usually involves injecting a needle directly into an injured joint or tissue, there can be pain involved.
-Patients will usually receive a numbing agent that can help alleviate some of the discomfort.
+However, because regenerative medicine usually involves injecting a needle directly into an injured joint or tissue, there can be pain involved.
+Patients will usually receive a some anesthesia that can help alleviate some of the discomfort.
 In general, patients can expect some soreness lasting for a few days after the treatment as well.
 It should be noted that the treatment is far less painful and much quicker than joint surgery.

 What Conditions Are Stem Cells Used For?